mvakde/mvakde.github.io/blog/44-on-arc-1.md

 	- The x-axis is cost/task.
 But it only counts online compute cost.
 Some of these models (like LLMs) have massive offline pretraining phases whose costs arent counted.
 You can use infinite training compute to effectively bring the test set into distribution, so these models should be evaluated separately.
     - Dividing cost by number of tasks makes no sense for the models that train on all test tasks at once (like mine, TRM & HRM)
 	- Comparing LLMs on the public eval set makes no sense since the answers to the public puzzles are available on the internet
-- They drew premature conclusions from TRM and HRM and attributed success to recursive loops+deep supervision.
+- The organisers drew premature conclusions from TRM and HRM and attributed success to recursive loops+deep supervision.
 I think this bias is because they assume pure deep learning can't solve ARC (eg: base LLMs still suck at ARC-2).
 I disagree
 - The wording of the testing policy can be improved

 Regarding testing policy: The policy says "test taker must not know what the test will be".
 People interpreted this as saying TTT is banned.
 But it actually refers to the human designing the AI system, not the AI system itself.
 Eg: to discourage designing inductive biases based on the eval set.
 (Its a meta learning benchmark.
 This is fine!)